REDWEB

 Methods

-Validates input, instantiates handlers/services, sets up a `ws` server for the path, and registers connection listeners.
+Validates input, instantiates handlers/services, sets up a `ws` server for the path with any websocketOptions, and registers connection listeners.

 addHandler(HandlerClass)